abhworthington/FSAEScalesReportJune2026/README.md

-# FSAEScalesReportJune2026
+# FSAEScalesReportMay2026
-A repo for a GHPages-hosted quarto report for visualizing FSAE-EV scales data from the June 2026 competition.
+A repo for a GHPages-hosted quarto report for visualizing FSAE scales data from the May 2026 competition.
+This is the landing/main site for the project repository, the actual page can be found at <https://www.abhworthington.com/FSAEScalesReportJune2026/FSAEJ2026Report.html>